Nonparametric bounds for vaccine effects in randomized trials: Bounds for vaccine effects under Figures --

-In this section, we discuss Figures \ref{fig:sub.viol.4}, \ref{fig:DAG_with_s_violation2} and \ref{fig:DAG_with_s_violation}, where $S$ is measured.
-As we will show, however, $S$ cannot be used to sharpen the bounds in Propositions \ref{prop:LP1} and \ref{prop:bounds.two.sided1}.
+In this section, we discuss Figures \ref{fig:sub.viol.4}--\ref{fig:DAG_with_s_violation}, where $S$ is measured.
+As we will show, however, $S$ cannot be used to obtain narrower bounds in Propositions \ref{prop:LP1} and \ref{prop:bounds.two.sided1}.
 We begin by describing how the role of AEs differs across these figures.

 Figures \ref{fig:sub.viol.3} and \ref{fig:sub.viol.4} differ in whether AEs have a direct effect on the exposure and the outcome.
 A natural explanation for this difference is the severity of the events.
 When AEs are mild (e.g., arm pain or low-grade fever), it may be reasonable to assume that $S$ influences $B$ but not $E$ and $Y$, as in Figure \ref{fig:sub.viol.3}.
 By contrast, when AEs are severe (e.g., limiting the ability to perform day-by-day activities), they may cause individuals to stay home, thereby reducing their exposure ($E$) to pathogens and in turn lowering their risk of infection ($Y$), as represented in Figure \ref{fig:sub.viol.4}.
 In practice, this pathway from $S$ to $E$ or to $Y$ is likely to have only a minor impact, since AEs are typically short-lived relative to the trial duration and early post-vaccination days are often excluded from outcome assessment.
 Nevertheless, we include this possibility in Figure \ref{fig:sub.viol.4} to ensure that our framework captures all relevant causal pathways.